Pau-Latina

-Pau-Latina is the seventh studio album by Mexican singer Paulina Rubio, released on February 10, 2004, by Universal Music Latino.
-Musically, Rubio wanted to make a "futuristic folk", thus incorporating eclectic latin music in its sound with instrumentation from techno beats, guitars, drums, synthesizers, strings and spanish guitars musical instruments.
+Pau-Latina is the seventh studio album by Mexican singer Paulina Rubio, released on February 10, 2004, by Universal Latino.
+Musically, Rubio wanted to make a "futuristic folk" or a "cocktail of different music genres", thus incorporating eclectic latin music in its sound with instrumentation from techno beats, guitars, drums, synthesizers, strings and Spanish guitars musical instruments.
 Its themes range from love, dancing, friendship and feminist.
-Contributions to the album's production came from a wide range of producers, including Emilio Estefan, Chris Rodríguez, Toy Hernández, Marzello Acevedo and Sergio George.
+Contributions to the album's production came from a wide range of producers, including Emilio Estefan, Chris Rodríguez, Toy Hernández, Marcello Acevedo and Sergio George.

 Upon its release, the album received generally favorable reviews from music critics, who complimented its production and they considered it as the "follow-up" of her album Paulina (2000).
-The album debuted atop the Latin Albums Billboard charts in the United States and was certified double Latin Platinum by the Recording Industry Association of America (RIAA).
-The album became another success for Rubio and sold at least 500,000 worldwide.
+Pau-latina debuted atop the Latin Albums Billboard charts in the United States, and was certified double Latin Platinum by the Recording Industry Association of America (RIAA).
+The album sold at least 500,000 copies worldwide, making Rubio the best-selling Latin artist of 2004.

-Four singles were released.
+Four singles were released from the album.
 It became Rubio's most successful era in the US Latin charts, being her first album to score four top-ten singles on the US Billboard Hot Latin Songs, with "Te Quise Tanto", "Algo Tienes", "Dame Otro Tequila" and "Mía", two of these peaking at numbers one.
 Rubio promoted the album with television performances and the Pau-Latina Tour.

 Background and production

 Rubio first expressed her intent to re-record an "entire album in Spanish" at the Spanish press release of her first and only English album to date, Border Girl, in June, 2002.
-She also revealed that he wanted to collaborate with Manu Chao and Armando Manzanero, who composed the ballad "Tal Vez, Quizá", for his fifth studio album, Paulina (2000).
+She also revealed she wanted to collaborate with Manu Chao and Armando Manzanero, who composed the ballad "Tal Vez, Quizá", for her fifth studio album, Paulina (2000).
 Jorge Villamizar, lead member of Bacilos, told Billboard in September 2003, he co-wrote a track with her wife, Sandra Uribe, for Rubio's upcoming album.
-He revealed the name of the song: "Perros", and said that the singer record it in English and Spanish.
-In January 2004, a month before the album's release, Argentine composer Ferra announced that he and Reyli Barba wrote Rubio a song called "Amor Secreto", "a bolero, and the story is tender, very romantic.
+He revealed the name of the song: "Perros", and said the singer record it in English and Spanish.
+In January 2004, a month before the album's release, Argentine composer Ferra announced she and Reyli Barba wrote Rubio a song called "Amor Secreto", "a bolero, and the story is tender, very romantic.
 The song was chosen by Paulina and adaptations were made to it that she suggested."